 They are the same.

-My favorite line was he said somebody asked him, one of the staff asked him what his view of the Cold War was, and he says, We win, they lose.
+My favorite line was: he said somebody asked him, one of the staff asked him what his view of the Cold War was, and he says, We win, they lose.

-It was supposed to be a joke, bombing begins in five minutes.
+It was supposed to be a joke.

-Uh Greg Jarrett, to me, if you if you don't see that everything that the Democrats have tried to say about Donald Trump is inaccurate, the caricature that they've been painting all of this time is been false.
+Before a radio address, Greg Jarrett, to me, if you don't see that everything that the Democrats have tried to say about Donald Trump is inaccurate, the caricature that they've been painting all of this time has been false because I think he showed way more restraint than I could have ever shown as it relates to the mullahs in Iran.

 And we know, you know what?